mschappert/basegis/README.md

 3. Run Docker image
   * Mount and run image (connects local machine to image)
   * NOTE: You can mount additional locations, however this tutorial will not adderess these nuances
+  * DO NOT alter the second line of code (For the sake of this tutorial)
 ```
-cd /mnt/c/Users/username/where_ever_reposity_is/basegis/
+cd /mnt/c/Users/username/wherever_repository_is/basegis/

-docker run -p 8888:8888 -p 8787:8787 -v $(pwd):/home/gisuser/data/ -it basegis # Do not alter this line
+docker run -p 8888:8888 -p 8787:8787 -v $(pwd):/home/gisuser/data/ -it basegis

 ```
 4. Copy and paste link in browser.
 If using VS Code see next section for instructions